sntdshrly/deep-learning-nlp/README.md

-# deep-learning-nlp
+# Deep Learning for Natural Language Processing Book by Palash Goyal
- this repository is created for learning code from deep learning for nlp by palash goyal.
+This repository is created for learning code from deep learning for nlp by palash goyal.